martin-mat/mz-fuzzy.github.io/_posts/2015-03-06-RF24USB_Micro_Pro.md

 title: RF24USB Micro Pro board
 ---

-RF24 Micro Pro board is a plug-in board as a base for Arduino Micro Pro.
-This Arduino is not that much known, but for some purposes it's cool.
+RF24 Micro Pro board is a plug-in board as a base for [Pro Micro](https://www.sparkfun.com/products/12640).
+It is not an official Arduino board, but for some purposes it's cool.
-Shortly: it has ATMega32u8 controller with USB support, similarly as Arduino Leonardo.
+Shortly: it has ATMega32u4 controller with USB support, similarly as Arduino Leonardo.
 You can find it in 5V/16MHz and 3.3V/8MHz variants.
-It's a smallest Arduino I've seen, maybe together with Arduino Pro Mini.
+It's as small as Arduino Pro Mini.
 But unlike Pro Mini, one can upload firmware using bootloader there.
 And, the MCU supports USB, so it can be used for USB-related projects.
-And that's one of reasons why I've choosen that.
+And that's main reasons why I've choosen that.

 More details to the board: the idea is to make a small board with possibility to connect NRF modules.
 And when I say modules, I mean multiple of them :-)
 So I there is possible to connect 2 modules simultaneously.
 Not only that, you can also choose whether to attach 8-pin or 10-pin NRF modules.
 Modules are attached to SPI as usual, and pins CE, CSN and IRQ are attached to separate pins for each radio - see schematics.
 Usage of twin radios - this is a bit bookmark for future.
 Maybe one can try to use dual-head configuration with RF24Network.

 Additional notes to the design:

  * 3v3 regulator - Arduino Micro Pro does not have one, so I had to add it
  * 10uF capacitor for radio power/ground stabilizing
  * jumper to bypass 3v3 regulator.
 This is for the case 3v3 Arduino Micro Pro is attached
  * FTDI header
  * ICSP header
-* there are couple of connectors for all Arduino pins so they can be further used
+ * there is a couple of 12-pin connectors for all Arduino pins so they can be further used

 Schematics:
 ![RF24 Micro Pro schematics]({{ site.url }}/assets/rf24_micro_pro/rf24_micro_pro_scheme.png "RF24 micro pro scheme")